 2. The 53 debtor nations listed in US$ are

 Totalling $ trillion

-Note too, the discrepancy of $2.2 trillion between dollars owed (mostly by the US) to creditor nations, and dollars invested by those nations, can be (at least partially) accounted for by the different year numbers involved.
+Note the discrepancy of $2.890 trillion between dollars invested (mostly in the US) by creditor nations, and dollars in debt by debtor nations, can be (at least partially) accounted for by the different accounting systems in place.
 Secrets.

-See the chart below for how much we are individually and corporately in debt to "managed funds" (in Australia as well as overseas).
+See a recent chart below for how much we are individually and corporately in debt to "managed funds" (in Australia as well as overseas).

 And at the end of the day, as the scripture says, each one of us has to bear his own load, whether as individuals, company directors or politicians.
 Ahh the Lord knows.

 Now the following email has had its figures adjusted to reflect some of the latest stats in 2021.